 Custom Fields

-ClickUp allows creating custom fields to capture additional information for your tasks.
+ClickUp allows the creation of custom fields to capture additional information for your tasks.
 The API provides access to custom fields, so you can:

 Relationships & Dependencies